 With a lien, usually, no interest will be paid.
 Only the principal will be paid to your doctor at the end of your case.
 With a loan or medical financing, you will have to repay the principal with interest.

-Usually a lien is contingent upon settlement of your case.
+Usually, a lien is contingent upon settlement of your case.
 If it is contingent upon settling your case, you will not have to pay it back if your case doesn’t settle.
-We just received a lien from a doctor who is going to do a surgery and the lien is not contingent which means our client will have to pay it back whether his case settles are not.
+We just received a lien from a doctor who is going to do surgery and the lien is not contingent which means our client will have to pay it back whether his case settles are not.

 Your doctor may agree to provide medical treatment on a lien or when surgery is needed may agree to a partial lien with partial medical financing.